cow203/JacobiAlgorithm/README.md

 Python code implementing the Jacobi algorithm (An example of an iterative method)

-This project has been created for:
+This project was created for:
 ECM3428 - Algorithms that Changed the World